 The Town is self-insured for its health insurance.
 The health insurance activities are accounted for in the internal service fund.
 Liabilities are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
 Liabilities include an amount for claims that have been incurred but not reported (IBNR).
 The result of the process to estimate the claims liability is not an exact amount as it depends on many factors.
-Accordingly, claims are reevaluated periodically to consider the effects of inflation, recent claims settlement trends, and other economic and social factors.
-The Town has recorded an estimated IBNR liability of \$661,000 in the current year.
+Accordingly, claims are reevaluated periodically to consider the effects of inflation, recent claims, settlement trends, and other economic and social factors.
+The Town has recorded an estimated IBNR liability of \$688,000 in the current year.

-The Town is also a member of the Massachusetts Interlocal Insurance Association (MIIA), a public entity risk pool currently operating as a common risk management and insurance program for workers; compensation benefits for employees other than uniformed police and fire personnel.
+The Town is also a member of the Massachusetts Interlocal Insurance Association (MIIA), a public entity risk pool currently operating as a common risk management and insurance program for workers' compensation benefits for employees other than uniformed police and fire personnel.
 MIIA is self-sustaining through member premiums and reinsures through commercial companies for stop loss insurance.
 Workers' compensation activities are accounted for in the general fund.
-The liability for workers compensation was not material at June 30, 2018, and therefore is not reported.
+The Town has recorded an estimated liability for workers compensation of \$167,000 in the current year.

-NOTE 11 - PENSION PLAN
+NOTE 10 - PENSION PLAN